Juhani

 These two areas have differing purposes.
 However, QA can in practice

-similar.
-However, if, for example, the ISO 9001 standards only were to be used
+and ISO 9001.
+If, for example, the ISO 9001 standard only were used

 not be realized and the results will remain ineffective and inefficient.
 Organizations

-3).
-Figure 3.
+Figure 9.
 Two principal

-management domains for the professional quality approach
+management domains for the quality approach in organizations' business

-QM (as considered
+QM (as referred to

 areas.
 In practice this can be achieved most effectively only if both are grounded